 The option is given to split loads and replace references to original elements with references to new elements.
-Note that the splitting of loads does not occur where a load is applied to an element because that element is included in a saved list or grid plane that is referred to by the loading record rather than being referred to directly in the loading record list.
-In this circumstance references to the old element in the saved list or grid plane are replaced by references to the new split elements.
+Note that the splitting of loads does not occur where a load is applied to an element because that element is included in a saved list or grid surface that is referred to by the loading record rather than being referred to directly in the loading record list.
+In this circumstance references to the old element in the saved list or grid surface to the new split elements.
 For example: